Morgan ap Hywel: Life

-Although Morgan was unable to regain Caerleon he managed to retain Machen Castle for most of his life.
+Although Morgan was unable to regain Caerleon, he managed to retain Machen Castle for most of his life.
 Morgan strengthened this castle by the addition of a tower.
 He probably built the round tower keep of Machen Castle, or Castell Meredydd, in 1217.
 Gilbert Marshal, 4th Earl of Pembroke, captured Castell Meredydd in 1236 during a truce between Llywelyn the Great and King Henry III of England.
 After Marshal took the castle he seems to have fortified it with a bailey and curtain wall.
 He was forced to return it to Morgan by the terms of the truce, or "for fear of the lord Llywelyn".
 Some traces of the foundations of this castle may still be seen on the natural rocky motte on which it was built.

 Morgan was one of the few Welsh leaders who did not join the revolt of Dafydd ap Llywelyn in June 1244.
 Morgan died not long before 15 March 1248.

-At the time of his death he held Machen castle in the uplands of Gwynllwg and the commotes of Edeligion and Llenbenydd in the lordship of Caerleon in Gwent.

-He was succeeded by his grandson Merdudd ap Gruffudd (died 1270), son of his daughter Gwerful and of Gryffudd ap Maredud, a grandson of Lord Rhys.
+At the time of his death he held Machen Castle in the uplands of Gwynllwg and the commotes of Edeligion and Llenbenydd in the lordship of Caerleon in Gwent.
+He was succeeded by his grandson Maredudd ap Gruffudd (died 1270), son of his daughter Gwerful and of Gruffudd ap Maredudd, a grandson of the Lord Rhys.